 Here's another tip when putting together your team.
 Every member cannot be the head chef, nor can every person chop the vegetables or wash dishes.
-It's great to have some people who have an idea what they're doing already.
-It's great to have people who embrace all of this enthusiastically.
+It's great to have some people who have an idea of what they're doing already.
+It's also great to have people who bring enthusiasm to the mix.
 You don't want an entire team of people who say either "yes" or "no" every time.
 Most importantly, you want to have people who will work together and be respectful of other team members' ideas.

 My very wise mother had an expression that I have used countless times: "A man can sit on a mountain, but he can't sit on a tack."
-Think about that for a minute and you'll get the point.
-(Pun intended.)
+Think about that for a minute and you'll get the point (pun intended).

-You need a problem statement: A description of an issue or concern to be addressed or improved.
-Identify the current state, the problem, and the desired state; where you are and where you want to be.
+You need a problem statement: A description of an issue or concern to be addressed and improved.
+Identify the current state, the problem, and the desired state: where you are and where you want to be.
 Taking the time to define what you're trying to accomplish will return better results in the long run — and your team is in it for the long run.

 It's easier to get where you're going when you know where that is.
 Waze and MapQuest are great substitutes for throwing darts at a globe.
 Make sure everyone has a clear understanding, and the same understanding, of what the problem is, where you're starting out, and where you want to be at the finish line.